sfoster/moz-sessionrestore-tools/README.md

 # moz-sessionrestore-tools
-Tools and prototypes for working with firefox session restore files
+Tools and prototypes for working with Firefox session restore files

 ## `mozlz4json.py`

-Builds on [mozlz4a.py, by Tilman Blumenbach](https://gist.github.com/kaefer3000/73febe1eec898cd50ce4de1af79a332a) to add a couple of options so you can pretty-print the json output when decompressing.
+Based on mozlz4a.py, which is copyright Tilman Blumenbach and *not* covered by the MIT license.
+I built on [this gist](https://gist.github.com/kaefer3000/73febe1eec898cd50ce4de1af79a332a), but what looks like the same file is also housed at https://github.com/baillow/mozlz4, where it is given what looks like BSD-2 license.
+My fork adds a couple of options so you can pretty-print the json output when decompressing.

+Session restore files are created in your Firefox profile directory.
+You'll want to enable `Open previous windows and tabs` in about:preferences.
+The primary restore file is `sessionstore.jsonlz4`, and we take snapshots for backup/rollback in the `sessionstore-backups/` sub-directory.

-Usage:
+#### Usage:

 ```
-# decompress a session restore file
+# To decompress a session restore file
 python3 mozlz4a.py -d --pretty ./previous.jsonlz4 output.json

-# re-compress a session restore JSON document, ready to copy to a firefox profile directory
+# To re-compress a session restore JSON document, ready to copy to a firefox profile directory
 python3 mozlz4a.py -d --pretty ./previous.json sessionstore.jsonlz4

 # NB: output is to stdout unless you provide the output argument, so you can redirect to a file or whatever